There is a separate document with a general architecture overview and here I'd like to talk about what actual functionality

 scale except that currently it cannot perform resampling.
 It offers

-convert_audio_frame() function that converts input audio frame into output audio frame (N.B.: if I introduce resampling I'll need to replace it with a proper structure storing resampler tables).
+convert_audio_frame() function that converts input audio frame into output audio frame.
 Currently this function can convert between different input and output formats (e.g. packed 16-bit integers to planar 32-bit floats) and perform channel reordering and limited remixing (calculating remixing matrix for arbitrary input and output channel maps is not easy and not currently needed).

 This is a crate with functionality that is useful just for developing codes within